palldas/Dog-Breed-Classifier/README.md

 4. Evaluating a model (making predictions, comparing them with the ground truth labels).
 5. Improve the model through experimentation (start with 1000 images, make sure it works, increase the number of images).

 **Transfer Learning** - using a pretrained model and adapting it to your own problem.
-In this case, I am using a pretrained deep learning model from TensorFlow Hub.
+In this case, I am using a pretrained deep learning model from TensorFlow Hub (MobileNetV2).